Immigrate to Canada as a permanent resident

 Express Entry Visa

-As of January 2015, there is a new and interesting management system to manage how people with skilled work experience apply to immigrate to Canada.
+Express Entry is a system that manages how people with skilled work experience apply to immigrate to Canada.
 It is called Express Entry.
 You must use Express Entry if you want to apply:

 - under the Federal Skilled Worker Program,